Dispader/gmail-link/README.md

 Extract the relevant JavaScript which senses Google Mail item.

-- suspicion: URL analysis of the HTTP request
+- suspicion: URL analysis of the HTTP requested